 Homeowners often aspire to have lush and healthy lawns.
 After all, being able to lay in the grass or play with the kids within the comfort of their own home is a great feeling.

 However, maintaining a lawn can be daunting to them when they consider all the fertilizers, irrigation, pesticides and lawn care required.
-So, if your customer is wanting to forego their lawn or replace a portion of it, here are six alternatives to suggest.
+So, if your customer is wanting to forego their lawn or replace a portion of it, here are six alternatives to suggest and some lawncare near me.

 1. Roman chamomile